Six hacks for cheaper car insurance

 Save £103 by using the right job title

-Your job title is one of the main pieces of information insurers use to calculate your premium and can have a big impact on the price you pay.
+Your job title is one of the main pieces of information your Independent Auto Agent can use to calculate your premium and can have a big impact on the price you pay.

 As you’ll normally pick your occupation from a list, for some jobs there may be more than one title that describes what you do.

 For instance, in one example Money.co.uk found the average quote for a ‘bricklayer’ was as much as £103 higher than that of a ‘builder’, whereas an ’office administrator’ could pay £41 less than an ‘office manager’.

 It’s not just those in full-time work that this applies to.
 Full-time parents, retired drivers and students will all pay less than someone who describes themselves as “unemployed”.